emmt/ArrayTools.jl/README.md

 Julia array interface is very powerful and flexible, it is therefore tempting to define custom array-like types, that is Julia types that behave like arrays, without sacrificing efficiency.
-The `ArrayTools` package provides simple means to define such array-like types if the values to be accessed like arrays are stored in an (abstract) array embedded in the object instance.
+The `ArrayTools` package provides simple means to define such array-like types if the values to be accessed as if in an array are stored in an array (of any concrete type) embedded in the object instance.

+This is as simple as:

+1. Make your type inherit from `LinearArray{T,N}` or `CartesianArray{T,N}`
+   depending whether the index style of the embedded array is `IndexLinear()` or `IndexCartesian()`.

+2. Extend the `Base.parent` method for your custom type so that it returns the embedded array.

-This can be as simple as writing (of course replacing the ellipsis `...`):
+For instance (of course replacing the ellipsis `...`):

 ```julia
 struct CustomArray{T,N,...} <: LinearArray{T,N}